hanzhongxing/openagents/changelogs/blogs/2025-11-26-docker-deployment.md

   openagents:
     image: ghcr.io/openagents-org/openagents:latest
     volumes:
-      - ./my-network:/network:ro
+      - ./my-network:/network
 ```

-The network folder is mounted read-only (`:ro`) since Docker only needs to read the configuration.
+The network folder is mounted as a volume since Docker only needs to read the configuration.
 Runtime data is stored separately in the container.

 ## Benefits for Developers